johanneswseitz/printhelloworld.de/content/nobody-ever-got-fired-for-buying-a-framework.md

 In my career as a software developer I've been working with frameworks quite a lot.
 That is when I came to hypothesise about the incentives that lead to the adoption of frameworks.
 I also suffered from the often overlooked drawbacks of building upon a framework.

+[Edit] Sandro Mancouso has been pointing out that I never defined the term "framework", so here goes: I draw the line between a framework and a library by the flow of control.
+A framework calls your code (thus limiting your control), whereas with a library, your code is calling the library code.

+ Nevertheless, there are frameworks out there that are modularised so you can only use parts of them.
+They are non-invasive and/or very extendable by nature, e.
+G. due to a plug-in architecture.
+Some of the following arguments may not apply to these types of frameworks.
+I will explain the difference in the third article. [/Edit]

 This essay is the first in a series, explaining my thoughts why businesses choose to buy into frameworks in a big way.
 The next article in this series will explain why I feel some developers cling too much to their frameworks.
 The final article in this series will contain my advice for evaluating and choosing frameworks.
 So let's get started!

 ## Advantages to the business